facebookresearch/DensePose/challenge/2019_COCO_DensePose/evaluation.md

 ground-truth annotations are hidden, generated results must be uploaded to the evaluation server.
 The exact same evaluation code, described below, is used to evaluate results on the test set.
+**Please note the changes in the evaluation metric of the 2019 challenge compared to 2018 (see description below).**

 ## Evaluation Overview